-Idiopathic intracranial hypertension (benign intracranial hypertension, pseudotumor cerebri) is characterized by increased pressure within the skull (intracranial pressure), without any evidence of a cause.
+Idiopathic intracranial hypertension (benign intracranial hypertension, pseudotumor cerebri) is characterized by increased pressure within the skull (intracranial pressure).
+What causes the disorder is unknown.

 Idiopathic intracranial hypertension occurs in only about 1 of 100,000 people, usually in women during their reproductive years.
 However, among young overweight women, it is 20 times more common.
 As more and more people are becoming overweight, the disorder is becoming more common.